za-creature/fcc/README.md

 fcc
 ===

 Full Circle C (fcc) is a compiler for a limited subset of the C language, written in Python.
-It was a homework assignment for prof. Dra***ici (full name omitted because he probably doesn't want to be associated in any way with this monstruosity) during a course in Compiler Architecture.
+It was a homework assignment by prof. Dra***ici (full name omitted because he probably doesn't want to be associated in any way with this monstruosity) for a course in Compiler Architecture.

 It compiles code for a custom stack based virtual machine (included).
 While the lexer and code generator are decent, reading the parser can be considered torture under certain jurisdictions.